eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 #### Dynamics of Gas Price Block to Block

-Let's delve into the dynamics of the gas price calculation function by exploring its impact across a spectrum of gas usage scenarios, ranging from the minimum possible (5,000 units) to the set gas limit.Our focus is to understand how this function performs within the scope of a single block.
+Let's delve into the dynamics of the gas price calculation function by exploring its impact across a spectrum of gas usage scenarios, ranging from the minimum possible (5,000 units) to the set gas limit.
+Our focus is to understand how this function performs within the scope of a single block.

-For those interested in a hands-on approach, this analysis can be replicated in R (download R studio and follow along).
-The procedure outlined below is straightforward and broadly applicable, allowing for adaptation into Python using the actual execution specs.

 We aim to analyze the 'calculate base fee per gas' function, which is integral to understanding Ethereum's gas pricing mechanism.
 The following R code snippet illustrates the implementation of this function: